 ϕ=1+52,ψ=152\phi = \frac{1+\sqrt{5}}{2}, \qquad \psi = \frac{1-\sqrt{5}}{2}

-For most students, the recurrence is the better place to start.
-Binet's formula is useful because it connects Fibonacci numbers to powers and to the golden ratio, but you do not need it to generate terms.
+For most students the recurrence is the better starting point.
+Binet's formula is valuable because it connects Fibonacci numbers to powers and to the golden ratio, but you do not need it to generate terms.

 Start with